Skip to content

 Defect-detection data from Jenny Software's all-in-one inspection machine device (in development) can sync automatically into the inspection module — manual inspection plus machine assistance.

-Completion & stock-in supports a full roll sheet (yardList) recording the details of each roll, one by one:
+Completion stock-in supports a full roll sheet recording each roll one by one:

 FieldExample